open-make/texture-dis-task-doc-website/training.md

 The trainings mode ignores the lick detection and provides rewards if the right texture was presented.

-To activate the trainings mode make "tup" variable to "CL" for case 2 and 4 in the Matlab script.
+To activate the trainings mode change the "test_mode" variable in the variable window to "true".